jack-toast/SipFizzy/README.md

 # Sip Fizzy

-Sip Fizzy, is a platform (app? tool? idk...) that will allow seltzer fans to share their thoughts on seltzers, connect with other enthusiasts, and get curated recommendations.
+Sip Fizzy, is a platform (app? tool?) that will allow seltzer fans to share their thoughts on seltzers, connect with other enthusiasts, and get curated recommendations.

 ## Why does this exist?